 Prepare and mount paired arterial rings as described in the text protocol from the adjacent sections of each artery.
 Prepare one arterial ring with PVAT (P-vat) intact and the other with PVAT removed [1-TXT].

-CU: Mounted paired arterial rings as talent retrieves them from storage.
+- Mounted paired arterial rings as talent retrieves them from storage.
 TEXT: PVAT = Perivascular adipose tissue

+Replaced 3.1.1. with LAB MEDIA: see 2.1.1.

-After normalization, pre-contract the arterial segments with high potassium Krebs buffer by adding 120 milliMolar potassium chloride solution to the chamber containing Krebs [1].
+After normalization, pre-contract the arterial segments with high potassium Krebs buffer by adding 115 milliMolar potassium chloride solution to the chamber containing Krebs [1].